harkishanpansuriya/Flutter_Interview_Questions/questions.md

     * The shopping cart in an e-commerce app
     * Read/unread state of articles in a news app

-12. What are the different build modes in Flutter?
+47. What are the different build modes in Flutter?

     The Flutter tooling supports three modes when compiling your app, and a headless mode for testing.
     You choose a compilation mode depending on where you are in the development cycle.
     The modes are:

-    * Debug
+    **`Debug:`** Enables hot reload, asserts, and other debugging features to aid in development.

-    * Profile
+    **`Profile:`** Similar to release mode but enables profiling tools to analyze app performance.

-    * Release
+    **`Release:`** Produces an optimized app with improved performance and reduced size for production deployment.

-13. What is the difference between `NetworkImage` and `Image.network` in flutter?
+48. What is the difference between `NetworkImage` and `Image.network` in flutter?

-`NetworkImage` class creates an object the provides an image from the src URL passed to it.
+    - `NetworkImage` class creates an object the provides an image from the src URL passed to it.
 It is not a widget and does not output an image to the screen.

-`Image.network` creates a widget that displays an image on the screen.
+    - `Image.network` creates a widget that displays an image on the screen.
 It is just a named constructor on the Image class (a stateful widget).
 It sets the image property using the NetworkImage .
 This image property is used finally to display the image.

-14. What is use of `Navigation.push` and `Navigation.pop` function?
+49. What is use of `Navigation.push` and `Navigation.pop` function?

     The `push` method is used to add a route to the stack of routes managed by the navigator.
     The `pop` method is used to remove the current route from the stack of routes managed by the navigator.

-15. When do you use double.INFINITY?
+50. When do you use double.INFINITY?

     `double.INFINITY` is used to by the child widget to occupy the remaining height of the parent widget.

-16. What is the difference between Expanded and Flexible widgets?
+51. What is the difference between Expanded and Flexible widgets?

     `Expanded` is just a shorthand for `Flexible`